8 Top Arrondissements to Stay in Paris for First Time Visitors

 Photo via Expedia

-• Some rooms give you Eiffel Tower views from the balconies
+• Many rooms have stunning Eiffel Tower views

 • Check rates and availability here